mksarge/mksarge/pages/projects/kicass/index.md

 #### Max/MSP

-[Max][max] is a visual programming software used by the UBC Laptop Orchestra to produce their pieces, and MSP is a Max extension that allows for digital audio signals to be manipulated in real time.
-Our system was required to stream the motion data to multiple Max/MSP clients simultaneously.
+[Max][max] is a visual programming software used by the UBC Laptop Orchestra to produce their pieces, and MSP is a Max extension that allows for the manipulation of digital audio signals in real time.
+Our system was required to stream motion data from the Kinect to multiple Max/MSP clients simultaneously.

 <hr>